 If you’re considering debt settlement, you’ll want to get the most debt relief possible and protect yourself in case you get sued.
-At Resolve, we can connect you with knowledgeable attorneys to help you negotiate a settlement and, if necessary, answer a court summons.
+At Resolve, we can connect you with knowledgeable experts in the Resolve Network to help you negotiate a settlement and, if necessary, answer a court summons.

-Many debt settlement companies charge fees as high as 20 to 25 percent of your total debt and, because of how they’re paid, don’t have the incentive to get you the best deal.
+Many debt settlement companies charge fees as high as 20 to 25% of your total debt and, because of how they’re paid, don’t have the incentive to get you the best deal.
 Resolve prioritizes your needs.
-Our fees are just 15 percent on only the forgiven debt in a settlement.
+Our fees are just 15%on only the forgiven debt in a settlement.

 If you haven’t yet created a Resolve account, click here to get started.